 - Allow the mixture to heat up so the fruit breaks down and begins to bubble, then reduce heat to low, cover, and let simmer until the fruits break down further, about 10 minutes.

-- Add the chia and lemon zest, and let cook for another 3–5 minutes until the chia helps the jam thicken.
+- Add the chia and lemon zest, stir through, and let cook for another 3–5 minutes until the chia helps the jam thicken.

 - Taste, and add extra sweetener if desired.
 Let cool, then refrigerate.
 Makes about 1 3/4 – 2 cups.